-Spreadsheets are impressive tools for managing your finances.
+Spreadsheets are the most powerful, flexible tools for managing money

-However, no one wants to spend time manually entering their bank transactions into a spreadsheet.
+However, no one wants to spend time manually entering bank transactions into a spreadsheet.

-If you don’t use Tiller to automate your financial spreadsheets, you can still export your bank data with a CSV file and import it into a Google spreadsheet.
+If you don’t use Tiller to automate your financial spreadsheets, you can still easily export your financial data from your bank as a CSV file and import it into a Google spreadsheet.

 What is a CSV File?